Misconception – Industry 4.0 implementation can happen without the CEO

 Industry 4.0 makes your complete operation transparent.
 It can show you the reality of what is happening in your organization, IF you implement and use it properly.
 If you do not pay close personal attention during the implementation stage, cooked up data can be made part of the system itself.

-In one of the organizations using LEANworx 4.0, for example, the CEO fully delegated the job of Industry 4.0 implementation to the shop head.
+In one of the organizations using Leanworx 4.0, for example, the CEO fully delegated the job of Industry 4.0 implementation to the shop head.
 The CEO played no part in it at all.
-LEANworx has configurable formulae for calculation OEE, and the shop head made us include ALL downtime as part of the cycle time in the OEE calculations, resulting in ideal ‘world-class’ OEE numbers exceeding 85 %.
+Leanworx has configurable formulae for calculation OEE, and the shop head made us include ALL downtime as part of the cycle time in the OEE calculations, resulting in ideal ‘world-class’ OEE numbers exceeding 85 %.
 E.g., if a standard part unload/load time is 1 minute, to be considered as part of the cycle, a 10 minute downtime is considered as part of the cycle instead of 9 minutes being downtime.
 Same thing with setup times.
 The firm is fooling itself looking at false productivity numbers and losing a golden opportunity to improve profits.

 There are two types of people in every organization, at every level :